-Magnetism in systems that do not contain transition metal or rare earth ions recently gained a lot of attention exceptionally.
-There are numerous experimental and theoretical results in literature which treats the term "ferromagnetism" too broadly and without the proper carefulness.
-Magnetism is a cooperative phenomenon essentially and can be an intrinsic property of a crystalline state, or it can be induced by magnetic impurities in a nonmagnetic system or by specific defects or vacancies.
+Magnetism in systems that do not contain transition metal or rare earth ions was recently attracted exceptionally big attention.
+There are numerous both the experimental and theoretical results in literature which treats the term "ferromagnetism" too broadly and without the proper carefulness.
+Magnetism is a cooperative phenomenon essentially and can be an intrinsic property of a crystalline state, or it can be induced by magnetic impurities in a non-magnetic system or by specific defects or vacancies.
 The main problem in this case is the fact that spin polarization is local.
 The possibility of the magnetically ordered state will depend on the delicate balance of the various interactions in the system.
-The nonvanishing stable spinpolarization may arise in certain cases due to specific combination of peculiarities of the band structure of the system but as an exception.
+The non-vanishing stable spin polarization may arise in certain cases due to specific combination of peculiarities of the band structure of the system but as an exception.
 We summarize very briefly a few examples below.

-Okada and Oshiyama reported first-principles total-energy electronicstructure calculations in the density functional theory performed for hexagonally bonded honeycomb sheets consisting of B, N and C atoms.
+Okada and Oshiyama215 reported first-principles total-energy electronic-structure calculations in the density functional theory performed for hexagonally bonded honeycomb sheets consisting of B, N, and C atoms.
 They found that the ground state of BNC sheets with particular stoichiometry is ferromagnetic.
 Additional analysis of energy bands and spin densities leads them to conclusion that the nature of the ferromagnetic ordering is connected with the flat-band character of electronic structure.
-The flat-band ferromagnetism is one of the mechanisms which may play a role side by side with the high density of states at the Fermi level and strong electron correlation.
+The flat-band ferromagnetism141 is one of the of the mechanisms which may play a role side by side with the high density of states at the Fermi level and strong electron correlation.

-In a paper cation-vacancy induced intrinsic magnetism in GaN and BN was investigated by employing density functional theory based electronic structure methods.
+In paper216 cation-vacancy induced intrinsic magnetism in GaN and BN was investigated by employing density functional theory based electronic structure methods.
 It was shown that the strong localization of defect states favors spontaneous spin polarization and local moment formation.
-A neutral cation vacancy in GaN or BN leads to the formation of a net moment of 3 $\mu_B$ with a spin-polarization energy of about 0.5 eV at the low density limit.
-The extended tails of defect wavefunctions, on the other hand, mediate surprisingly long-range magnetic interactions between the defect-induced moments.
+A neutral cation vacancy in GaN or BN leads to the formation of a net moment of $3\mu_B$ with a spin-polarization energy of about 0.5 eV at the low density limit.
+The extended tails of defect wave functions, on the other hand, mediate surprisingly long-range magnetic interactions between the defect-induced moments.
 This duality of defect states suggests the existence of defect-induced or mediated collective magnetism in these otherwise nonmagnetic sp systems.

-The p-electron magnetism in doped $\text{BaTiO}{3-x}M_x$ (M = C, N, B) was investigated in Ref.
-217. Authors presented Vienna ab initio simulation package (VASP) calculations using the hybrid density functional for carbon, nitrogen, and boron-doped $\text{BaTiO}{3-x}M_x$ (M = C, N, B).
-They calculated a 40-atom supercell and replaced one oxygen atom by C, N or B. For all three substituents they found a magnetically ordered ground state which is insulating for C and N and half-metallic for B. The changes in the electronic structure between the undoped and the doped case are dominated by the strong crystal field effects together with the large band splitting for the impurity p-bands.
-Using an MO picture they proposed an explanation for the pronounced changes in the electronic structure between the insulating nonmagnetic state and the insulating magnetic state for doped BaTiO3.
+The p-electron magnetism in doped $BaTiO{3-x}M_x$ (M = C, N, B) was investigated in Ref.217 Authors presented Vienna ab initio simulation package (VASP) calculations using the the hybrid density functional for carbon, nitrogen, and boron-doped $BaTiO{3-x}M_x$ (M = C, N, B).
+They calculated a 40-atom supercell and replaced one oxygen atom by C, N, or B. For all three substituents they found a magnetically ordered ground state which is insulating for C and N and half-metallic for B. The changes in the electronic structure between the undoped and the doped case are dominated by the strong crystal field effects together with the large band splitting for the impurity p-bands.
+Using an MO picture they proposed an explanation for the pronounced changes in the electronic structure between the insulating non-magnetic state and the as well insulating magnetic state for doped $BaTiO_3$.
 The conclusion was made that the p-element-doped perovskites could provide a new class of materials for various applications ranging from spin-electronics to magneto-optics.